jozefg/blog/posts/2013-11-09-iso-recursive-types.markdown

 But this isn't legal!
 We can't have infinite types like that.
 Don't despair though, we're going to use the magic of iso-recursive types.

 What are iso-recursive types?
-Well they're like recursive types, but they provide two operations, `fold` and `unfold`.
+Well they're like (equi-)recursive types, but they provide two operations, `fold` and `unfold`.

 ```haskell